![]() |

 |

 new protective guards.
-As a by-product of this work, the windows in the
+As a by-product of this work, the windows

-the work was the opportunity to take a picture of the Organ from the
+interesting sideline of the work was the opportunity to take a

-unique position of the high rose window of the South Transept, whilst
+window of the South Transept, whilst one of the repaired sections

-one of the repaired sections of glass was being installed. |
+of glass was being installed. |

 |